Cosmopolitan Charms – August 2026 Solar Eclipse Sailing from Marella Cruises

 - Rock climbing wall

 Marella Discovery 2 is the sister ship to Marella Discovery, which means it shares most of the same top-notch facilities.
 These include an outdoor cinema, a rock climbing wall and a minigolf course.
-Not to mention the two pools – one indoor and one outdoor – plus, eight restaurants and a spa.
+Not to mention the two pools – one indoor and one outdoor – plus, nine restaurants and a spa.
 And to top the lot, there are Broadway-style performances are on every night in the show lounge.